 Madison is also known for its outstanding public schools, low crime rate, and superior quality of life.
 Notable awards Madison has received include:

-- # 1 Best College Sports Towns (Sports Illusrated)
+# 1 Best College Football Towns (Sports Illustrated)

-Over 40,000 students are enrolled at the University of Wisconsin-Madison.
-Nearly 9000 of these are graduate students.
+Over 45,000 students are enrolled at the University of Wisconsin-Madison.
+Over 9000 of these are graduate students.
 Graduate students come to UW from all over the world.

 You might also like to know…